 Most of these examples come from Haiti.
 I've lived and ministered there.
 I know the details of Nazarene work there.
 Look elsewhere around the world where we're at work.
 There, too, you'll quickly discover many ways God is multiplying the Nazarene missionary dollar.
 Because you give, other groups and organizations are willing to invest in Nazarene missions.

 In the early 1980s two missionaries in Haiti, Steve Weber and John Burge, made some proposals to the Alberta provincial government.
 As a result, we got a grant of $75,000 for medical, nutrition, and well-drilling projects.
 Earlier development projects headed by Walter Crow and the late Charles Morrow helped channel thousands of non-Nazarene dollars into Nazarene efforts.

-In one recent year Compassion International sent $1.3 million worth of medical supplies through Nazarene medical work in Haiti.
-Those supplies were shared with a dozen other organizations who have medical work.
+In one recent year, Compassion International sent $1.3 million worth of medical supplies through Nazarene medical work in Haiti.
+Those supplies were shared with a dozen other organizations that have medical work in Haiti.
 We, of course, had first pick for our health center and rural dispensaries.
 These supplies helped stretch World Evangelism Fund dollars earmarked for medical work.

 So don't hold back.
 It's not just the $1 you're giving.
 In the end, that $1 may wind up being $2 or $3.
 Some marvelous multiplication is going on.
 It's all part of our balanced attack. . . . [ continue reading

 me something |